Potawatomi Area Council

 The Potawatomi Area Council is headquartered in Waukesha, Wisconsin.
 The Potawatomi Area Council serves all of Waukesha County and portions of Dodge, Jefferson, Walworth and Washington Counties.
 The Wag-O-Shag Lodge is the Order of the Arrow lodge for the Potawatomi Area Council.

 History

 The Oconomowoc Council was formed in 1917.
 It disbanded in 1921.
 The Potawatomi Area Council (#651) was formed in 1931.

 Organization

 The Potawatomi Area Council has a professional staff of approximately 15 people.
 It comprises 21 Venturing Crews, 2 Sea Scout Ships, 101 Cub Scout Packs and 78 Boy Scout Troops in three districts.
 The council number is 651, which was assigned in 1931 when the council was chartered.
 Its headquarters and service center are in Waukesha.

 Districts

-The Potawatomi Area Council is divided into three districts:
+The Potawatomi Area Council is divided into four districts: